NatiSayada/k3s-proxmox-terraform-ansible/README.md

 ```

 Good! so we are almost done with the image. now we can configure our base configuration for the image.
-you can connect to the proxmox server and go to your VM and look on the cloud-init tab, here you will find some more parameters that we will need to change.
+you can connect to the Proxmox server and go to your VM and look on the cloud-init tab, here you will find some more parameters that we will need to change.

 ![alt text](pics/gui-cloudinit-config.png)

-you will need to change the user name, password, and add the ssh public key so we can connect to the VM later using ansible and terraform.
+you will need to change the user name, password, and add the ssh public key so we can connect to the VM later using Ansible and terraform.
 update the variables and click on `Regenerate Image`

 Great! so now we can convert the VM to a template and start working with terraform.